amalgam8/amalgam8/README.md

     ```

     Usually, the API gateway is mapped to a DNS route.
 However, in our local
-    standalone environment, you can access it by using the fixed IP address and
+    standalone environment, you can access it by at port 32000 on localhost.
-    port (http://192.168.33.33:32000), which was pre-configured for the sandbox
-    environment.

 1. Confirm that the API gateway is running by accessing the
-    http://192.168.33.33:32000 from your browser.
+    http://localhost:32000 from your browser.
 If all is well, you should
     see a simple **Welcome to nginx!** page in your browser.

     **Note:** You only need one gateway per tenant.
 A single gateway can front more